dwrobel/flatcam/README.md

 - ability to double click the FlatConfig files and open them in the FlatCAM Code Editor - fixed and verified
 - fixed the Set To Origin function when Escape was clicked
 - added all the Tools in a new ToolBar
+- fixed bug that after changing the layout all the toolbar actions are no longer working

 23.02.2019